zzhangjii/learning-library/oci-library/qloudable/Node_js/readme.md

 1. For this hands on lab, Node.js version 12.9.1 for Microsoft Windows (x64) has already been installed.
 Node.js is available for several different operating systems and can be downloaded from https://nodejs.org/en/downloads.
 There are techniques for installing Node.js with administrative privileges such as root or administrator access, and techniques for installing without special privileges.
 The Microsoft Windows platform has an additional requirement to install the Visual Studio 2017 Redistributable.
 This step has already been performed.

-## Installing Oracle Database driver for Node.js
+## Installing Oracle Database driver for Node js

 **Using the Clipboard**